sloretz/sish/README.rst

   $ sish bionic

 Still need access to the Ubuntu Focal container?
-It's still there, but now you need to use it's name when opening shells
+It's still there, but now you need to use the container's name when opening shells.

 .. code-block:: console